-You can visit your nearest bank branch and enrol for the scheme.
+You can visit your nearest bank branch and enroll for the scheme.
 You can view the Atal Pension Yojana application form here.

 Alternatively, you can also open Atal Pension Yojana Account online through eNPS portal.

-How will you make contributions to Atal Pension Yojana?
+How to make contributions to Atal Pension Yojana Account?

-You can contribute in monthly, quarterly or half-yearly instalments.
-The instalments will be auto-debited from your bank account.
+You can contribute in monthly, quarterly or half-yearly installments.
+The installments will be auto-debited from your bank account.

 In case your bank account does not have sufficient balance, you will have to pay the contribution along with next month’s instalment and a penalty of Re.
 1 per Rs 100 of default.